OpenFn/docs/docs/source-apps.md

 common sources that external contributors have added.
 Remember that anything with a REST api or a JSON-based notification service can be used with OpenFn.

+### Inbox Security
+OpenFn project administrators can choose to configure additional authentication for any inbound requests made to the project's inbox URL.
+In the "Access & Security" page of their OpenFn project, Administrators can choose from API Key and Basic Auth types, which will prompt administrators to either generate an API token or to setup a username:password credential.
+Once this inbox authentication is configured, any HTTP requests made to the OpenFn Inbox URL must include either this token or username:password in the request header.

 ## CommCare HQ

 1. Go to "Project Settings".